NetLingo The Internet Dictionary

 a.k.a. network neutrality, NN

 Network neutrality is the principle that Internet users should be able to access any Web content they choose and use any applications they choose, without restrictions or limitations imposed by their Internet service provider (ISP).
-In other words, this term refers to a network as not favoring one application or certain Web content over another, but rather should provide services in a nondiscriminatory, unrestricted fashion.
+In other words, this term refers to a network as not favoring one application or certain Web content over another, but rather should provide services in a nondiscriminatory, unrestricted "neutral" fashion.

-As Vint Cerf, co-inventor of the Internet Protocol, has stated, "The Internet was designed with no gatekeepers over new content or services.
+The debate over net neutrality has waxed and waned in the nation's capital for years.
+As Vinton Cerf, co-inventor of the Internet Protocol, has stated, "The Internet was designed with no gatekeepers over new content or services.
 A lightweight but enforceable neutrality rule is needed to ensure that the Internet continues to thrive."

 There are several somewhat related meanings in which "net neutrality" are associated with, including: